The Early Years

 A Close Call & Success in Returning to His Gospel Roots

-Rusty, who has always been a man of deep Christian faith, has often publicly spoken about his faith, both on television as well as social media.
+Rusty, who has always been a man of deep Christian faith, has often publicly spoken about his faith on television and social media.
 One such public affirmation was: "Until the Lord calls me away from this world to the next, I want to make it clear that I believe in Jesus Christ as the true Lord and Savior.
-I believe that Jesus is the Son of God, was sacrificed on the cross, died for our sings, and rose again.
+I believe that Jesus is the Son of God, was sacrificed on the cross, died for our sins, and rose again.
 HE loves us."

 During this period of intense creative activity, Rusty experienced a serious health crisis which turned out to be a blessing in disguise.
 On October 5, 2002, after returning from performing at a private party for FORTUNE magazine at the Rock and Roll Hall of Fame in Cleveland, he decided to check himself into the hospital after what he said was "feeling something different going on inside my body".
 Within 3 days he would receive a life-saving quadruple heart bypass at St. Thomas hospital in Nashville.